FarhanKO/Maternal-Child-Health-Outcome-Prediction/main/README.md

 - **Not deployable in one case.** `severe_stunting` has *negative* net benefit at its operating point under decision curve analysis.
 It is reported for completeness and should not be used as a standalone screen.

-## Data

-BDHS microdata is licensed by The DHS Program and cannot be redistributed.
-See [`data/README.md`](data/README.md) for how to request it and rebuild the cohorts.